jupyter/jupyter/docs/source/running.rst

 Using a command-line interface
 ------------------------------

-Notebooks can be executed from your terminal using the ``run`` subcommand.
+Notebooks can be executed from your terminal using the ``execute`` subcommand.
 It expects notebook paths as input arguments and accepts optional flags to modify the default behavior.

 Running a notebook is this easy.